 At Band of Brothers, our hearts desire a life mission bigger than “making a living.”
 We long to be a part of a larger story – something that has eternal implications and is noble enough to die for – and to live for!
 We not only want a noble cause, but we want to have other men beside us who would come to our rescue, and to whose rescue we would go.
 We would fight side-by-side on our heroic journey, and our wives would send us on our way with a soft kiss and would look upon us with eyes of admiration.
 Our children would yearn to hear the stories of our adventures, and our God would greet us when the battle is finished with, “Well done, my good and faithful servant.”

 Such desires were eloquently expressed in Shakespeare’s Henry V. Although the English army was outnumbered 5 to 1 and was facing inevitable death and defeat, King Henry’s words inspired the souls of his tired and exhausted men.
 By giving the men a vision for the “more” of life, arm-in-arm these men were willing to enter the overwhelming chaos before them – “...We few, we happy few, we band of brothers.”
-(Please read the speech of Saint Crispin’s Day here on our website, one of the truly great moments in English Literature depicting what it means for us as men to be called into a noble cause)
+(Please read the speech of Saint Crispin’s Day, one of the truly great moments in English Literature depicting what it means for us as men to be called into a noble cause.)